robin536180/http-proxy/README.md

 # A simple proxy server for developer
   When your service need to be accessed in local area network, if you do not want to install proxy sever like nginx, you can run this application as a choice.

-1、modify targetUri as your own url and save in App.java
+1、modify attribute "targetUri" as your own url and save in App.java

 2、enter into the root directory, and open the command line, type in: mvn spring-boot:run